sojay/fibonacci-api/README.md

 }
 ```

+#### Rate Limiting

+This endpoint is rate-limited to:
+- 30 requests per minute per IP address
+- 50 requests per hour per IP address (global limit)
+- 200 requests per day per IP address (global limit)

+If the rate limit is exceeded, the API will return a 429 status code with an error message.

 ### Health Check

 ```
 GET /health
 ```

 Returns the status of the API.
+This endpoint is exempt from rate limiting.

 ```json
 {